TurnOfAFriendlyCard/Domoticz-GPSLogger-Plugin/README.md

 ### B. Domoticz
 1. In the hardware tab a new `type` will be available: `GPS Logger Presence`.
-2. Create the new hardware:
+2. Create the new hardware (if version before 3.3.0 was installed, first delete that hardware - new Map device is created):
    - Enter a logical name (for instance `Location`).
 Will be a prefix to all devices created.
    - Select the hardware type `GPS Logger Presence`.
    - Enter the names of each user of the mobile phones.
 Just logical names, not a Domoticz username.
 Separate with semicolons.
    - Enter the fence size in meters of the Home location.
 Within this fence Home is determined.
    - Select the map providor (either `Open Streetmap` or `TomTom`).
       - For `TomTom` obtain an API key (see History on how-to).
+   - Select the map presentation (either `Open Streetmap` or `Google Maps`).
    - When required debug message can be shown in the Domoticz log (set Debug on True).
    - Press Add to complete the installation.
 4. Devices as summarized above will be created and plugin will be started.